City Council considers new rule after lawsuit alleging Open Meeting Act violation

 People are also reading…

-The lawsuit alleges the three councilors violated the Open Meeting Act when they communicated via text messages amongst each other during City Council meetings and committee meetings.
+The lawsuit alleges that the three councilors violated the Open Meeting Act when they communicated among each other via text messages during City Council meetings and committee meetings.

-Councilor Grant Miller, who works for the attorney who is representing Culver, posed a scenario to City Attorney Jack Blair during the Wednesday meeting and asked if it was a violation of the Open Meeting Act.
+City Councilor Grant Miller, who works for the attorney who is representing Culver, posed a scenario to City Attorney Jack Blair during Wednesday's meeting and asked whether such actions violate the Open Meeting Act.

-Miller: “While in an open meeting, while all the city councilors are sitting at the table.
-If they pass a secret note to each other, but not everybody sees it and it regards city business ... that is not a violation of the Open Meetings Act?”
+“While in an open meeting, while all the city councilors are sitting at the table, if they pass a secret note to each other but not everybody sees it and it regards city business, … that is not a violation of the Open Meetings Act?” he asked.

-Blair: “I read that as an informal gathering and communication among less than a majority of the members of a public body, so no.”
+“I read that as an informal gathering and communication among less than a majority of the members of a public body, so no,” Blair replied.

+The Open Meeting Act states in part that "no informal gatherings or any electronic or telephonic communications, except teleconferences as authorized by Section 3 of this act, among a majority of the members of a public body shall be used to decide any action or to take any vote on any matter."

 He said the City Council rules, which would govern such behavior during public meetings, have largely been unrevised for the past 30 years.